 If you need a tyre at short notice, the cheapest option will probably be an independent tyre fitter, rather than a franchised car dealer.
 Make a few phone calls to compare prices and ensure the fee you are quoted includes new valves, fitting and balancing.
 Remember, you can haggle.

-If you have more time, buying online will almost certainly prove cheaper – and you may be able to have the tyres fitted at your home or office.
+If you have more time, buying online will almost certainly prove cheaper – and you may be able to have the them fitted at your home or office.
 Again, it pays to shop around as there are plenty of retailers competing for your business.
 Popular websites include Asda Tyres, Black Circles, MyTyres and Tyre Shopper.